Child of Our Time (Playhouse 90)

 "Child of Our Time" was an American television play broadcast on February 5, 1959 as part of the CBS television series, Playhouse 90.
-The cast included Robert L. Crawford Jr., Liliane Montevecchi, and Maximillian Schell.
+The cast included Robert L. Crawford Jr., Liliane Montevecchi, and Maximilian Schell.
 George Roy Hill was the director.
 The teleplay was written by Irving Gaynor Neiman as an adaptation of the book by Michel del Castillo.

 Plot

 A young Spanish boy, Tanguy, is deprived of childhood by World War II.
 He is left in France when his mother returns to Spain to oppose the Franco regime.